Participants are asked to obey the following rules to ensure a safe and pleasant skating experience:

 - Participants are restricted to a maximum of 20 skaters and 3 goalies for all City-operated Shinny Hockey programs.

 - If there are more than 20 skaters on the ice please request city staff to verifying admissions.

 - Equal ice time ensures everyone gets the most out of the program.
 We ask players to self-monitor shifts to a maximum of 3-4 minutes in length.

-- Children and youth under the age of 18 must wear a CSA approved helmet with full-face mask, gloves and neck protector.
+- Full hockey equipment is required including a CSA approved helmet with full-face mask, gloves and neck protector.

 - All participants must pay prior to accessing the ice surface.
 Proceed to facility front desk or Ticket booth locations to make payment.
 Players may be requested to show proof of age at time of purchase.